RePlan: Reasoning-guided Region Planning for Complex Instruction-based Image Editing: Experiments

 \minisection{Evaluation Setting} We conduct evaluations on a total of two closed source models and six open source models.
-The closed source models include GPT-4o and Gemini-2.5-Flash-Image (also referred to as nano banana).
-The open source models evaluated are InstructPix2Pix~\citep{brooks2023instructpix2pix}, Uniworld~\citep{lin2025uniworld}, Bagel~\citep{deng2025emerging}(using the think mode), Qwen-Image~\citep{wu2025qwen}, Flux.1 Kontext dev~\citep{batifol2025flux}, and our proposed RePlan. \rev{For our RePlan framework, we conduct evaluations by applying it to Flux.1 Kontext dev and Qwen-Image-Edit, both of which share the MMDiT architecture.}
+The closed source models include GPT-4o~\cite{hurst2024gpt} and Gemini-2.5-Flash-Image~\cite{comanici2025gemini} (also referred to as nano banana).
+The open source models evaluated are InstructPix2Pix~\cite{brooks2023instructpix2pix}, Uniworld~\cite{lin2025uniworld}, Bagel~\cite{deng2025emerging}(using the think mode), Qwen-Image~\cite{wu2025qwen}, Flux.1-Kontext-dev~\cite{batifol2025flux}, Flux.2-Klein-9B, and our proposed RePlan. \rev{For our RePlan framework, we conduct evaluations by applying it to Flux.1-Kontext-dev, Qwen-Image-Edit and Flux.2-Klein-9B, all of which share the MMDiT architecture.}

-\minisection{Quantitative Analysis} Table~\ref{tab:benchmark} reports the evaluation results.
+\minisection{Quantitative Analysis} \cref{tab:benchmark} reports the evaluation results.
 The accuracy of handling referring expressions is measured from two perspectives: Target and Consistency.
 Target emphasizes recall, capturing the model’s ability to semantically localize the editing object, while Consistency emphasizes precision, reflecting fine-grained localization at the regional level.
-For Target, Qwen-Image and Bagel perform strongly by leveraging VLMs, which better resolve complex semantic referring and the underlying intentions in instructions. \rev{Regardless of whether Flux.1 Kontext dev or Qwen-Image-Edit is used as the MMDiT backbone, RePlan shows a significant performance improvement, highlighting its superior reasoning capability in analyzing and interpreting IV-complex instructions.}
+For Target, Qwen-Image and Bagel perform strongly by leveraging VLMs, which better resolve complex semantic referring and the underlying intentions in instructions. \rev{Regardless of which is used as the MMDiT backbone, RePlan shows a significant performance improvement, highlighting its superior reasoning capability in analyzing and grounding IV-complex instructions.}

-RePlan also achieves a clear advantage in Consistency, benefiting from directional regional injection that prevents editing spillover into semantically similar region, a common drawback of semantic-level guidance methods.
+RePlan especially achieves a clear advantage in Consistency, benefiting from directional regional injection that prevents editing spillover into semantically similar region, a common drawback of semantic-level guidance methods.